 4. Test your landing pages

-If you want to improve your Quality Score, test your landing pages to ensure you’re putting out the best version.
+If you want to increase your Quality Score, test your landing pages to ensure you’re putting out the best version.
 Your first landing page may not be your best.
 It’s essential to test different elements of your landing page to ensure you’re creating an effective advertisement.

 When you test your landing pages, test elements individually.
 If you check too many details at one time, you won’t get precise results and know which change improved or hurt your user experience.

 You can test different types of elements on your landing page, such as:

 - Call to action (CTA) button text and color

 - Multimedia, like images and video

 These are just a few elements you can test on your landing pages.
 With routine testing, you’ll help your business create the best user experience for your audience, which can make them more likely to convert, like by calling you or buying your product.

 If you need help with your landing pages, try professional landing page design services.